The Century’s Best Holiday Campaigns

 Starbucks Holiday Cups (1997)

 Since they first debuted in 1997, Starbucks Holiday Cups have been one of the more prominent signs that the season is upon us.
-They also let everyone know that Peppermint Mocha time has arrived.
+They also let everyone know that Peppermint Mocha time has arrived (and, alas, that Pumpkin Spice is gone again till, what, August?
+July?).
 Starbucks typically has a different design featured on a red background, but some years the company likes to shakes things up, like the minimalist red cups in 2015.

-The first decade of the new millennium brought relief when Y2K turned out to be more hoax than apocalypse.
-The 200s also saw the tragedy on September 11th, an ongoing war, and the first Black president of the United States.
+The first decade of the new millennium brought relief when Y2K fears fizzled out.
+The 2000s also saw the tragedy on September 11th, the Iraq War, and the first Black president of the United States.

 Pampers’ Silent Night (2005)

-Using images of sleeping babies, while Silent Night plays softly in the background, this commercial pampers your inner child with its emotional tug on your heart strings.
+Using images of sleeping babies, while Silent Night plays softly in the background, this commercial pampers your inner child and certainly tugs on your heart strings.
 It also raised $40 million for charity.
 Diapers for the win.

 Marks & Spencer’s It’s not just Christmas food (2006)

-From the slow-motion shots of different foods, like turkey and sage stuffing, to the sultry voice describing the different foods, this ad definitely gives off distinctive food porn vibes.
+From the slow-motion shots of turkey and sage stuffing, to the sultry voice describing the different foods, this ad definitely gives off distinctive food porn vibes.
 In fact, YouTube even turned off commenting.
 Concerning or arousing?
 You tell us.

 Longer commercials that tell a story to draw consumers became the M.O. of 2010s commercials and beyond.